Expect to pay 2% to 5% or even 6% of the new mortgage amount in closing costs when you refinance your mortgage.

 Refinancing a fixed-rate mortgage to an adjustable-rate mortgage could make sense for a homeowner who plans to move before the ARM’s initial rate adjustment.

-A 5/1 ARM, for example, will come with a rate for five years that is lower than that of most fixed-rate mortgages.
+A 5/1 ARM, for example, will typically come with a rate for five years that is lower than that of most fixed-rate mortgages.

 In other rate environments, it could make sense to refinance an ARM to a fixed-rate mortgage.